Al-Aqsa: Mandatory Palestine/Jordanian rule

 Between 1922 and 1924, the Dome of the Rock and Qibli Mosque were both restored by the Supreme Muslim Council, under Amin al-Husayni (the Grand Mufti of Jerusalem), who commissioned Turkish architect Ahmet Kemalettin Bey to restore al-Aqsa Mosque and the monuments in its precincts.
 The council also commissioned British architects, Egyptian engineering experts and local officials to contribute to and oversee the repairs and additions which were carried out in 1924–25 by Kemalettin.
 The renovations included reinforcing the mosque's ancient Umayyad foundations, rectifying the interior columns, replacing the beams, erecting a scaffolding, conserving the arches and drum of the main dome's interior, rebuilding the southern wall, and replacing timber in the central nave with a slab of concrete.
 The renovations also revealed Fatimid-era mosaics and inscriptions on the interior arches that had been covered with plasterwork.
 The arches were decorated with gold and green-tinted gypsum and their timber tie beams were replaced with brass.
 A quarter of the stained glass windows also were carefully renewed so as to preserve their original Abbasid and Fatimid designs.

+Al-Aqsa between 1950–1959 before the Dome of the Rock was given its golden color after the Jordanian restoration (1959–64), and before the 1967 demolition of the Maghrebi Quarter by the Israeli forces, and the removal of the eastern section of the Qibli Mosque following the 1969 arson fire.

 Severe damage was caused by the 1837 and 1927 earthquakes, but the mosque was repaired in 1938 and 1942.
 Italian Fascist leader Benito Mussolini donated Carrara marble columns in the late 30s.
 An earthquake in 1927 and a small tremor in the summer of 1937 eventually brought down the roof of the Aqsa mosque, prompting the reconstruction of the upper part of the north wall of the mosque and the internal refacing of the whole; the partial reconstruction of the jambs and lintels of the central doors; the refacing of the front of five bays of the porch; and the demolition of the vaulted buildings that formerly adjoined the east side of the mosque.

 During his excavations in the 1930s, Robert Hamilton uncovered portions of a multicolor mosaic floor with geometric patterns, but did not publish them.
 The date of the mosaic is disputed: Zachi Dvira considers that they are from the pre-Islamic Byzantine period, while Baruch, Reich and Sandhaus favor a much later Umayyad origin on account of their similarity to a mosaic from an Umayyad palace excavated adjacent to the Temple Mount's southern wall.
 By comparing the photographs to Hamilton's excavation report, Di Cesare determined that they belong to the second phase of mosque construction in the Umayyad period.
 Moreover, the mosaic designs were common in Islamic, Jewish and Christian buildings from the 2nd to the 8th century.
 Di Cesare suggested that Hamilton didn't include the mosaics in his book because they were destroyed to explore beneath them.